 Fleur de sel is very delicate and will quickly dissolve, so it really should be added to a dish immediately before serving.
 One interesting use of fleur de sel is sprinkling it on candies, for example caramels, or other sweet items, like creme brulee, which both heightens and contrasts the sweetness.

-See Also: Kosher Salt
+See Also: Kosher Salt and Iodized Salt

 - Fleur de sal